ivelin/zk0/.kilocode/rules/memory-bank/tasks.md

 3. **Rules Compliance**: Review and update project rules as needed, document new workflows in memory bank
 4. **Memory Bank Updates**: Revise context.md with recent progress, add new repetitive tasks to tasks.md, preserve knowledge
 5. **Documentation Updates**: Update README.md with new features/changes, update technical docs for architecture changes
-6. **Git Operations**: Stage changes, commit with conventional format message, create annotated tag, push to origin main
+6. **Git Operations**: Stage changes, commit with conventional format message, create annotated tag, push to current branch (do not merge to main)

 **Success Criteria:**
 - All tests pass with >=80% coverage